The King of Limbs: Tour

 Radiohead did not perform The King of Limbs live until several months after its release, as Yorke wanted to continue studio work and it took some time to arrange the album for performance.
 To perform the complex rhythms, they enlisted a second drummer, Clive Deamer, who had worked with Portishead and Get the Blessing.
 Selway said: "That was fascinating.
 One played in the traditional way, the other almost mimicked a drum machine.
 It was push-and-pull, like kids at play, really interesting."
 Deamer joined Radiohead for subsequent tours.

-On 24 June 2011, Radiohead played a surprise performance on the Park stage at Glastonbury Festival, performing mainly new material.
-The Guardian critic Rosie Swash gave the performance a mixed review, saying the audience had hoped for older songs.
+On 24 June 2011, Radiohead played a surprise performance on the Park stage at Glastonbury Festival, mostly performing songs from The Kings of Limbs and In Rainbows.
+The Guardian critic Rosie Swash gave the performance three out of five, saying the audience had hoped for older songs.
 In September, Radiohead played two dates at New York City's Roseland Ballroom and performed on the season premiere of Saturday Night Live and an hour-long special of The Colbert Report.
 In 2012, Radiohead toured Europe, North America and Asia, with appearances at the Bonnaroo, Coachella and Fuji Rock festivals.
 They played mainly arenas, as O'Brien said the "precise and detailed" King of Limbs material would not suit outdoor venues.
+Radiohead were supported in the UK by Caribou, in the US by Other Lives, and in Australia and New Zealand by Connan Mockasin.

 On 16 June 2012, the stage collapsed during the setup for a show at Toronto's Downsview Park, killing the drum technician Scott Johnson and injuring three other members of Radiohead's road crew.
 After rescheduling the tour, Radiohead paid tribute to Johnson and their stage crew at their next concert, in Nîmes, France, in July.
 In 2013, Live Nation Canada Inc, two other organisations and an engineer were charged with 13 charges.
 Following a delay caused by mistrial, the case was dropped in 2017 under the Jordan ruling, which puts time limits on cases.
 A 2019 inquest returned a verdict of accidental death.